In the Spotlight

 Low Risk: Recommends that you receive self-care at home and links to a self-care guide.
 If your risk is small, you should retake the assessment if you start to feel worse.

 High Risk: If this window appears, you should get immediate care.
-If you're high risk, it'll tell you to immediately seek care in an emergency department.
+If you're high risk, it'll tell you to seek attention in an emergency department immediately.

 The assessment can help you decide when to seek professional care.
-If you can't take the assessment, download the self-assessment flowchart, and see if your symptoms are being caused by the flu.
+If you can't take the assessment, download the self-assessment flowchart, and see if the flu is causing your symptoms.

 Even though this self-assessment tool can help you decide if you need to seek care, it shouldn't be used as a substitute for an evaluation or treatment by your health care team.
 If you feel sick, you should still call your health care provider.

-After you take the assessment, use My HealtheVet's Secure Messaging tool to talk to your provider and discuss your results.
+After you take the assessment, use My HealtheVet's Secure Messaging (sign in required) tool to talk to your provider and discuss your results.